Children and Youth with Type 2 Diabetes

 • Depression occurs in approximately 9 percent of adolescent girls.
 For those with diabetes problems with unstable, poorly controlled blood glucose is common.

-• Type 2 diabetes adversely affects lipid levels in approximately one third of youth.
+• Type 2 diabetes adversely affects lipid levels in approximately one fifth of youth.
 This is a problem seen in many people with cardiovascular disease.
 Multiple cardiovascular disease risk factors are often found in these children.
 (8)

 Factors to Discuss with the Medical Team of a Child with Type 2 Diabetes